James-G72/PythonChess/README.md

 ## Current Functionality
 * The computer cannot play itself properly but the player can play against either Stockfish or a random move generator
-* There is no way for the game to end as taking pieces has no significance and the king class has no check logic coded
+* There is no way for the game to end as taking pieces has no significance
+* The game is capable of knowing if a king is in check and if a king cannot move
 * The current stockfish wrapper has the ability to return board assesments in favour of either black or white which could be used for training

 ## Known Issues